-Strong Foundations Charter School participates in the statewide State Assessment System for grades 3, 4, 5, 6, 7, and 8..
-We also administer the NWEA Math and Reading tests 3 times per year to all students for more immediate results.
-This is a requirement of attendance at Strong Foundations.
+Strong Foundations Charter School participates in the statewide State Assessment System for grades 3, 4, 5, 6, 7, and 8.
+We also administer the NWEA Math and Reading tests for grades R-8 times 3 per year to all students for more immediate results.
+This is a requirement of enrollment at Strong Foundations.